yaronf/I-D/jwt-bcp/draft-sheffer-oauth-jwt-bcp.md

 The Key Entropy and Random Values advice in Section 10.1 of [RFC7515] and the Password Considerations in Section 8.8 of [RFC7518] MUST be followed.
+In particular, human-memorizable passwords MUST NOT be directly used as the key to a keyed-MAC algorithm, such as "HS256".

 ## Use UTF-8 ## {#use-utf8}